VOLUNTEERS NEEDED FROM LATE AUGUST 2017 ONWARDS.

 If so, then this is the volunteering program you were looking for and you are the one we want.

-We are looking for an experienced, self-reliant and flexible English teacher and/or Literacy support teacher for a unique volunteer position living and working in an extremely remote indigenous village, deep in the interior of the Ecuadorian Amazon rainforest.
+We are looking for an experienced, self-reliant and flexible English, Literacy and/or Primary teacher for a unique volunteer position living and working in an extremely remote indigenous village, deep in the interior of the Ecuadorian Amazon rainforest.

 The Achuar are a proud people who are currently engaged in a number of political struggles for autonomy over their rainforest (against oil prospectors) and their waterways.
 They have established ecotourism projects as an alternative to selling their territory, and they want to learn English to work with the tourists, as well as to publicise their struggles internationally.
 The kids are also struggling in riding and writing, so we would like to offer them a chance to improve there level.